Correlation-induced magnetism in substrate-supported 2D metal-organic frameworks: Results

 \subsection{Tunable control over emergent magnetism: strain and electric fields}

 We have shown that the strength of the local magnetic moments in 2D MOFs depends strongly on the molecule-molecule hopping $t$ and the electron occupation in MOFs.
-Here we demonstrate how we can exploit this knowledge for tunable external control over the magnetism in a substrate-supported 2D MOF.
+Here we demonstrate with DFT how we can exploit this knowledge for tunable external control over the magnetism in a substrate-supported 2D MOF.
 First, the mean-field Hubbard model showed that decreasing molecule-molecule hopping $t$ increases the local magnetic moments.
 Hopping is proportional to orbital overlap, which is reduced by increasing the intermolecular distance and lattice constant, that is, by applying tensile strain.
-Strain in a 2D MOF can be introduced by either lattice mismatch with the substrate or by mechanically straining the MOF-substrate system.
-We consider how strain affects $t$ and local magnetic moments for free-standing DCA-Cu in Fig. \ref{fig:strain}a.
+We consider in-plane strain here, which affects in-plane hopping $t$.
+Applying strain out-of-plane might be used to tune $V$ (which would depend on molecule-substrate overlap), although is beyond the scope of this work.
+In-plane strain in a 2D MOF can be introduced by either lattice mismatch with the substrate or by mechanically straining the MOF-substrate system.

+Using DFT, we consider how in-plane strain affects $t$ and local magnetic moments for free-standing DCA-Cu in Fig. \ref{fig:strain}a.
 As expected, tensile strain reduces the bandwidth and hopping parameter $t$, increasing the local magnetic moments.
 For example, 2\% tensile strain reduces $t$ in free-standing DCA-Cu from 49 to \SI{43}{\milli\eV} and increases the average magnetic moment from 0.26 to 0.36$\mu_B$.
 Conversely, compressive strain increases $t$ and causes the system to become paramagnetic.

-We illustrate how externally applied strain can be used to activate magnetism in a substrate-supported MOF where magnetism would not otherwise be present.
+We illustrate how externally applied in-plane strain can be used to activate magnetism in a substrate-supported MOF where magnetism would not otherwise be present.
 Consider a graphite substrate, which in its equilibrium state exerts compressive strain on DCA-Cu due to lattice mismatch.
 Due to this substrate-induced compressive strain, DCA-Cu on graphite has considerably weaker local magnetic moments than in its free-standing state (Fig. \ref{fig:chg-mag-summary}).
 If we apply tensile strain, e.g. 2.7\%, to the DCA-Cu/graphite system the local magnetic moments double (Fig. \ref{fig:strain}b).
 This demonstrates that strain from either lattice mismatch or external means is an important factor in tailoring the local magnetic moments in 2D MOFs.

 The results presented earlier showed that the strength of the local magnetic moments depended strongly on the electron occupation of DCA.
 This electron occupation can be altered by charge transfer to or from the substrate, either by choice of a substrate with a suitable work function or by applying an external electric field.
 By considering two different substrates, namely Cu(111) and hBN on Cu(111), we illustrate how electric fields can alter the magnetic moments.